gcclinux/EasyEdit/src/cloud/config/README.md

 - OAuth Client IDs are safe to be public (they're in client-side code)
 - API Keys should be restricted to specific APIs and domains in Google Cloud Console
-- The `drive.file` scope ensures EasyEdit only accesses files it creates
+- The `drive.file` scope ensures EasyEditor only accesses files it creates
 - Users can revoke access anytime from their Google Account settings

 ## Troubleshooting